Pros and Cons of a Cybersecurity Career

 1. Unrealistic expectations

 Your view of a cybersecurity career may be shaped by Hollywood.
 You might expect ongoing excitement from countering hackers.
-But, in reality, the day-to-day of entry-level cyber jobs can be routine and repetitive.
+But, in reality, the day-to-day tasks of entry-level cyber jobs can be routine and repetitive.
 It can take time to reach a level where you find the work more exciting.

 2. Continual change

 The rapid evolution of technology and the threat landscape make cybersecurity exciting.
 At the same time, it means you must always be learning.
-You typically can’t rely on what you first learn and expect that to last you your career.
+You typically can’t rely on what you first learn and expect that to last you for your career.
 You’ll need to keep up with new technology, compliance changes, emerging threats, and the global cyber community’s best practices.

 3. The element of unpredictability